 The Environment Agency Board delegates responsibility for management of the Fund to a Pensions Committee.
-The Pensions Committee is assisted by our Pension Board which was created from 1 April 2015.
+The Pensions Committee is assisted by a Investment Sub Committee, and our Pension Board which was created from 1 April 2015.
 Both employees and employers contribute to the LGPS, employees' contributions are fixed, while employers' contributions vary depending on how much is needed to ensure benefits under the Scheme are properly funded.